Distributed Algorithms from Arboreal Ants for the Shortest Path Problem: Results

-Again, the $\Omega$ notation hides the terms dependent on $\delta$, the forward and backward flow levels, the initial pheromone levels, and length of the paths.
-The dependence on these terms can be found in the proof in \Cref{sec:appendix-ub-proofs}.
+\end{enumerate} then the flow dynamics governed by the linear decision rule converges to a state where all the flow goes through $P_1$ . \end{restatable} For ease of analysis, we consider only the cases when the flow increases by a fixed additive or multiplicative factor.
+Our analysis suggests that the outcome may be similar when the rate of increase is not fixed; further work is needed to demonstrate this.

+For an intuitive explanation of this result, consider a graph with two parallel paths as shown in Figure \ref{fig:path_graph} such that path $P_1$ is shorter than $P_2$, and there is no leakage.
+Consider the forward flow on edges $(d_1, d)$ and $(d_2, d)$.
+Since $P_1$ is shorter, the forward flow on $(d_1, d)$ corresponds to the more recent forward flow that entered from $s$ compared to the forward flow on $(d_2, d)$.
+Since the flow is increasing with time, more recent flow is larger ensuring that relatively more pheromone accumulates on $(d_1, d)$ than $(d_2, d)$ as time progresses.
+Similarly, relatively more pheromone accumulates on $(s, s_1)$ than $(s, s_2)$ as time progresses due to the increasing backward flow.
+Thus, as time progresses, relatively more pheromone accumulates on $P_1$.
+However, as in the case with leakage, increase in relative pheromone levels on $P_1$ is not monotone and we require a more careful proof.
+We give a sketch of the proof in Section \ref{sec:proof_overview}.

-Previous studies have shown that Argentine ants are capable of finding the shortest path in certain simple graphs \autocite{goss1989self}.
-We also know that factors such as detection of new food sources can positively reinforce the rate of flow of ants \autocite{deneubourg1986random,gordon2012dynamics}. \Cref{thm:ub-changing-flow} suggests a possible connection between these two phenomena.
-It would be fascinating to explore experimentally whether certain ant species actually change their flow rates to find short paths.
+Previous studies have shown that ants are capable of finding the shortest path in certain simple graphs \autocite{goss1989self}, and that factors such as detection of new food sources can positively reinforce the rate of flow of ants \autocite{gordon2012dynamics, deneubourg1986random}.
+Our result shows a surprising connection between these two phenomena.

+The main goal of our work is to demonstrate the intriguing connection between leakage and flow rate and the shortest path problem.
+We do this using simulations on general graph models, and analysis on graphs with parallel paths.
+Based on our simulations, we conjecture that the above results showing provable convergence hold for general graphs. \begin{conjecture} The provable convergence results in Theorem \ref{thm:ub-leakage} and \ref{thm:ub-changing-flow} hold for general graphs. \end{conjecture}

+We can view leakage and increasing flow as two possibly conflicting forces, leading to paths with minimum leakage and length respectively.
+An interesting direction for future work would be to investigate the dynamics when both these forces are active simultaneously.